1. HTTP Bridge overview

 Note

-You can also use the positions/beginning endpoint to seek to the first offset for one or more partitions.
+You can also use the positions/beginning endpoint to seek to the first offset for one or more partitions. |

 2.9.
-Deleting a Kafka Bridge consumer
+Deleting a HTTP Bridge consumer

-• Delete the Kafka Bridge consumer by sending a DELETE request to the instances endpoint.
+Delete the HTTP Bridge consumer by sending a

-If the request is successful, the Kafka Bridge returns a 204 code.
+DELETErequest to the instances endpoint.curl -X DELETE http://localhost:8080/consumers/bridge-quickstart-consumer-group/instances/bridge-quickstart-consumerIf the request is successful, the HTTP Bridge returns a

-3. Kafka Bridge configuration
+3. HTTP Bridge configuration

 Note

 3.1.
-Configuring Kafka Bridge properties
+Configuring HTTP Bridge properties

-• kafka. for general configuration that applies to producers and consumers, such as server connection and security.
+kafka.for general configuration that applies to producers and consumers, such as server connection and security. -

-• kafka.consumer. for consumer-specific configuration passed only to the consumer.
+kafka.consumer.for consumer-specific configuration passed only to the consumer. -

-• kafka.producer. for producer-specific configuration passed only to the producer.
+kafka.producer.for producer-specific configuration passed only to the producer.

-As well as enabling HTTP access to a Kafka cluster, HTTP properties provide the capability to enable and define access control for the Kafka Bridge through Cross-Origin Resource Sharing (CORS).
+As well as enabling HTTP access to a Kafka cluster, HTTP properties provide the capability to enable and define access control for the HTTP Bridge through Cross-Origin Resource Sharing (CORS).
 CORS is a HTTP mechanism that allows browser access to selected resources from more than one origin.
 To configure CORS, you define a list of allowed resource origins and HTTP methods to access them.
 Additional HTTP headers in requests describe the CORS origins that are permitted access to the Kafka cluster.

-Use the properties file to specify Kafka and HTTP-related properties.
+application.propertiesfile provided with the HTTP Bridge installation archive.Use the properties file to specify Kafka and HTTP-related properties.

-1. Configure standard Kafka-related properties, including properties specific to the Kafka consumers and producers.
+Configure standard Kafka-related properties, including properties specific to the Kafka consumers and producers.

 Use:

-• kafka.bootstrap.servers to define the host/port connections to the Kafka cluster
+kafka.bootstrap.serversto define the host/port connections to the Kafka cluster -

-• kafka.producer.acks to provide acknowledgments to the HTTP client
+kafka.producer.acksto provide acknowledgments to the HTTP client -

-For more information on configuration of Kafka properties, see the Apache Kafka website
+kafka.consumer.auto.offset.resetto determine how to manage reset of the offset in KafkaFor more information on configuration of Kafka properties, see the Apache Kafka website

-2. Configure HTTP-related properties to enable HTTP access to the Kafka cluster.
+Configure HTTP-related properties to enable HTTP access to the Kafka cluster.

 For example: